Funded places available for selected job roles within healthcare

 Lessons learned from investigating splash zones and water outlet contamination

-Dr. Mark Garvey – Consultant Clinical Scientist – Director of the Hospital Infection Research Laboratory – Clinical Director of Infection Prevention and Control – University Hospitals Birmingham NHS Foundation Trust
+Dr. Mark Garvey – Consultant Clinical Scientist – Director of the Hospital Infection Research Laboratory – Clinical Director of IPC – University Hospitals Birmingham NHS Foundation Trust

 09:55 – 10:20